Exploring Iterative Controllable Summarization with Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2023-00217286) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)).
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2023-00217286) (45\%); by Culture, Sports and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2025 (No: RS-2025-02413038, Development of an AI-Based Korean Diagnostic System for Efficient Korean Speaking Learning by Foreigners) (45\%); and by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)) (10\%)